Infinitely Divisible Noise in the Low Privacy Regime: Introduction

 \subsection{The Arete Distribution}

 For simplicity, we will limit ourselves to 1-dimensional setting.
-In order to deal with vectors, we may simply add independent noise from the Arete distribution to each coordinate.
-The goal is to approximate the staircase distribution with an infinitely divisible distribution, so it is instructive to understand the essential properties of the staircase distribution: Only probability mass $\exp({-\Omega(\varepsilon)})$ is placed in the tails, which can be seen as a piece-wise uniform version of a scaled Laplace distribution.
+In order to deal with vectors (with $\ell_\infty$ sensitivity bounded by $\Delta$), we may simply add independent noise from the Arete distribution to each coordinate.
+Our goal is to approximate the staircase distribution with an infinitely divisible distribution, so it is instructive to understand the essential properties of the staircase distribution: Only probability mass $\exp({-\Omega(\varepsilon)})$ is placed in the tails, which can be seen as a piece-wise uniform version of a scaled Laplace distribution.
 The majority of the probability mass is placed in a uniform distribution on an interval around zero of length $\exp({-\Omega(\varepsilon)})$.

 \begin{definition}[Arete distribution, informal] Let independent random variables $X_1,X_2\sim\Gamma(\alpha,\theta)$ and $Y\sim Laplace(\lambda)$.
 Then $Z:=X_1-X_2+Y$ has Arete distribution with parameters $\alpha,\theta$ and $\lambda$, denoted $Arete(\alpha,\theta,\lambda)$.
 When the parameters $\alpha$, $\theta$ and $\lambda$ are understood from the context, we use $f_A(t)$, $t\in\mathbb{R}$, to denote the density function of $Z$. \end{definition}